Saffron & Lemon Infused Brown Basmati Rice

 - Pour in the hot water and bring up to a boil.

 - Place the lid on and set a timer for 10 minutes.
 It should be on medium-high heat to boil.
 As noted above if the lid isn’t tight fitting, add foil around the outside or a wet towel between the pan and the lid folded on top of the pan away from the burner.
+Or add an additional 1/2 cup of water.

 - After 10 minutes, turn the burner down to low and let simmer for another 35 minutes.
-(Cook time noted below includes the 10 minute rest)

 - Once the 35 minute timer goes off, remove from burner and let rest with the lid in place for at least 10 minutes and up to 20 minutes.